Certain Women (TV series): Existing ABC Videotape

 Originally it was thought all or most of the 166 episodes had either been junked or wiped.
 According to a 1999 article by Bob Ellis (whose wife Anne Brooksbank wrote for the series), almost all but a handful of the episodes of Certain Women were subsequently wiped by the ABC, although episodes were still being shown as late as 1981, on British television.

 However, in early 2016, it was revealed that about a third of the series was still in existence and had previously undergone preservation.
 The remaining 50 episodes are mainly from the latter two colour seasons from 1975 and 1976.
 In 2006, these were digitised for preservation by the ABC.
 However their future for broadcasting or any DVD release remains unknown.

 All or most of the other episodes from the 1973-74 black and white era of the program, have either been fully junked or erased.
 However, there are various filming inserts for the missing episodes which have survived and been kept.
 These are not complete episodes but are outdoor filming scenes which were then dropped into the final program.

 Theme music

 The main title theme track for the Certain Women series exists in the ABC sound library.
-From time to time, it has been included on various ABC TV theme music compact discs, available on commercial release.
+From time to time, it has been included on various ABC TV theme music compact discs, available for commercial release.

-Archival clips from the series
+Archival clip from the series

-The ABC has placed online, a short black and white clip from an early Certain Women episode, which has survived.
-This is available to view on the ABC website, using the timeline feature.

-Featured in the clip, are Certain Women cast regulars Joan Bruce, as Jane Stone and Ron Graham, as husband Alan Stone.
-In the clip, they are visiting their daughter.
-However, there is a surprise for them.
-Jane and Alan discover their daughter has a new boyfriend Julius, played by well known famous Australian actor, Bruce Spence.
-Clip is from the 1973 season of the show.